Installation Overview Army Support Activity Fort Dix

 There are no kennels or boarding facilities on either Dix or McGuire.
 Remember, it is a good idea to make advanced reservations for pet boarding as soon as you know your arrival date.
 Most facilities require proof of current vaccinations.
 Costs vary and are usually determined by the type of pet (dog or cat) and size (body weight).

 The base FAM-CAMP is operated by the Outdoor Recreation Office and the Outdoor Recreation Office (609) 724-2145.
 This is a seasonal operation open from April through November.
 Six full hookups, water, sewage & electric and restroom/shower facilities.
 Limited overflow sites and a tent area, grills and picnic tables are also available.
-Campers may reserve a site for a maximum of 7 days and may be extended on a space available basis.
+Campers may reserve a site for a maximum of seven days and may be extended on a space available basis.
 PCS-in families will be given priority in the FAM CAMP.